SamirKhansa/azure-ai-chatbot/README.md

 This document describes the architecture, data flow, and setup instructions for the Azure OpenAI chatbot implementation.
 The chatbot is capable of:

 - Maintaining persistent conversation history in Cosmos DB.
 - Retrieving information from documents using RAG (Retrieval-Augmented Generation).
 - Processing and extracting content from PDFs, text files, and images using Azure Document Intelligence.
 - Performing vector similarity search with Azure AI Search to retrieve the most relevant chunks.
 - Accepting voice input via the browser microphone, processed through Azure Speech-to-Text.

-- Returning audio from the AI message, processed through Azure text-to-Speech.
+- Returning audio from the AI message, processed through Azure Text-to-Speech.
 - Operating with a specific role or prompt to guide responses.
+- Allowing users to **sign up** and **login**, storing credentials in Cosmos DB.
+- Supporting **Clear Chat** to reset conversation history per session.
+- Uploading documents to a separate container in Cosmos DB, chunking, and storing in Azure AI Search.
+- Viewing and deleting documents from both Cosmos DB and Azure AI Search.
+- Retrieving all registered users from a dedicated Cosmos DB container.
+- Generating images using **DALL·E 3** when a user requests an image.
 - Being deployed to Azure for cloud accessibility.

 ---